IlyasElt/airbnb-clone-project/README.md

   - status
   *Relationships:* Each payment is linked to one booking.

+## Feature Breakdown

+- **User Management**
+  Allows users to create accounts, log in, and manage their profile information.
+This ensures that only registered users can book properties or leave reviews.

+- **Property Management**
+  Enables property owners to add, update, and delete their listings.
+Users can browse available properties with detailed descriptions and images.

+- **Booking System**
+  Lets users book available properties for specific dates.
+It tracks availability, prevents double bookings, and links bookings to users and properties.

+- **Review System**
+  Allows users to leave ratings and comments for properties they have stayed at.
+This helps maintain quality and provides feedback for property owners.

+- **Payment Processing**
+  Handles payments for bookings securely, recording payment status and linking transactions to bookings.
+This ensures smooth and reliable financial transactions.

 ## Team Roles

 - **Backend Developer**: Responsible for building and maintaining the server-side logic, APIs, and ensuring that the application works smoothly with the database and frontend.